 Obliged crypto entities (also known as virtual asset service providers), like custodians, brokers, exchanges and banks, need to collect a - usually undefined - form of proof that the customer requesting a transaction with a self-hosted wallet, be it deposit or withdrawal, is the owner of the wallet.
 With little guidance on how to perform it, VASPs came up with methods to request, collect and store those proofs.

 A wallet ownership proof aims to tie an address to a real person - usually the already onboarded VASP’s customer requesting a transaction.

-> There are four common ways to verify a wallet.
-The owner can provide a screenshot, manually sign a message with the wallet address, conduct a Satoshi Test, or use Address Ownership Proof Protocol (AOPP) to prove ownership.
+There are four common ways to verify a wallet.
+The owner can provide visual proof in the form of a screenshot or video clip, manually sign a message with the wallet address, conduct a Satoshi Test, or use Address Ownership Proof Protocol (AOPP) to prove ownership.

-> What Is a Satoshi Test?
+What Is a Satoshi Test?

-> A Satoshi Test is a common way to prove wallet ownership.
-When requested to perform a transaction with an unhosted wallet, the VASP and the customer agree on sending a small amount of funds (usually some satoshis, hence the name of the method) in a specified timeframe.
+A Satoshi Test is a common way to prove wallet ownership.
+When requested to perform a transaction with a self-hosted wallet, the VASP and the customer agree on sending a small amount of funds (usually some satoshis, hence the name of the method) in a specified timeframe.

-> If the user manages to do it, and the VASP confirms it has received the funds, the customer has proved ownership - since he/she was the person in contact with the VASP team and the agreed transaction was performed.
+If the user manages to do it, and the VASP confirms it has received the funds, the customer has proved ownership - since he/she was the person in contact with the VASP team and the agreed transaction was performed.